f-104/jobert/README.md

 This facilitates the initial creation of the local database which will contain all queries and jobs.

 As of now, any desired queries must manually be added to the database using `POST` requests.
 The recommended tool for interacting with this API in development is [Postman](https://www.postman.com/).
-See this code snippet for the proper fields to include in a gived `POST` request:
+See this code snippet for the proper fields to include in a given `POST` request:

 ```Python
 @app.route('/query', methods=['POST'])